-Icon Function The icon displays in blue to indicate that the virtual media function is available.
+lcon Function Ŷ The icon displays in gray to indicate that the virtual media function is disabled or not available.
+The icon displays in blue to indicate that the virtual media function is available.
 Click the icon to bring up the virtual media dialog box.
-Z The icon displays in blue with a \emph{I} to indicate that a virtual media device has been mounted on the remote server.
+The icon displays in blue with a \boldsymbol{I} to indicate that a virtual media device has been mounted on the remote server.
 Click the icon to unmount all redirected devices.